jyaaan/Google-Sheets-Modules/README.md

 # Google-Sheets-Modules
 If I have to deal with Excel formulas any longer...

+NOTE: for those unfamiliar with Google Apps Script, it is a subset of ECMAScript 5 and it does not allow for the creation of classes.

 These Google Apps Script files are used to connect a Google Sheet to a Hubspot account via API for the purpose of deeper analysis and reporting.
 These reports were created and updated every hour and fed into a dashboard made in Google Data Studio.

 Linking of appointments to deals is possible with scripts in the appointments.gs file and allows for a better understanding of deal cycle lengths and sales/marketing touchpoints.